timbru/secure-routing-stats/README.md

 ### Rust

-While some system distributions include Rust as system packages, we rely on a relatively new version of Rust.
+While some system distributions include Rust as system packages, we rely on a Rust version 1.31 or newer.
 We therefore suggest to use the canonical Rust installation via a tool called rustup.

 To install rustup and Rust, simply do:
 ```